How to Play All Day in the Snow Without Freezing Your Ass Off

 People tell you to dress in three layers and buy this-or-that magic gear item.
 But it seems like your body needs some extra help staying comfy in the cold.

 If this sounds like you, please know you’re SO not alone.
 There’s me, for one.
-If I dress like everyone else in the cold, I’m so frozen in 30 minutes that I’m slurring my words and can’t unzip my pants.
+If I dress like everyone else in the cold, I’m so frozen in 30 minutes that I’m slurring my words and can’t unzip my pants to pee.

 But I’m also living proof that there’s hope.
 I promise you that with a few adjustments to your clothing and habits, you really can stay warm in snow.